 When working with latex, thin layers are ideal.
 With chalk-acrylic, you want a thicker coat for ideal coverage and to allow the product to level properly.
 Load your brush about 1/3 of the way up (any higher and you risk having the paint get into the ferrule, it can take much longer to clean and misshape your brush in the drying process if you don’t get it all out.

 Lay the paint on, you don’t need to go over it multiple times, that can spread it out too thin.
 It’s ok to just get some more paint.

 Let dry FULLY and assess if you need additional coats.
 Here’s a trick- lay the inside of your arm on the piece.
 If it feels cool, it isn’t fully dry.
 Room temperature?
 It’s dry all the way through.
 We recommend no more than 2 coats of any of our products (paint or finishing) within a 24 hour period.

 Glass – Your first coat should be thin.
 Because air can’t circulate from underneath, allow extra drying time for each coat.

 Laminate – Like glass, air circulation is an issue here as well.
-“Scuff” sanding is your friend.
+Scuff sanding is your friend.
 Thin coats are key.
 You may need additional drying time.

 Metal – Similar to glass or laminate.
 Will require extra drying time and initial thin coats.